-This is my fourth year living in Madison, WI, and the start of my second year as the proud owner of long-haired cat that doesn’t stop shedding.
-Prior to Madison, I studied at UC Berkeley in California where I balanced my interests in molecular biology with natural history, ecology, and animal behavior.
+This is my first year living in Amherst, Massachusetts, and the start of my third year as the proud owner of long-haired cat that doesn’t stop shedding.
+Prior to Amherst, I studied at UC Berkeley in California as an undergraduate and completed my PhD in Madison, Wisconsin, where I balanced my interests in molecular neuroscience with natural history, ecology, and animal behavior.

 I was interested in veterinary sciences until my junior year of college when I had the opportunity to try out research on marine invertebrate behavior in Australia.
 When a course required that I memorize songs of local birds (at the time, to me, birding conjured an exclusive image of strange old people looking at sedentary ducks), I was able to discover how accessible the diversity of my environment was.
 For me, birding was the gateway drug to rest of the natural world.
 I followed my growing interests in avian social behavior to work with Dr. Lauren Riters who studies how neuroendocrine systems underlie the motivation for animals to communicate.
 In addition to research, I have strong interests in education and science communication.
 In Madison I was involved in the Delta program, as well as Young Science Scholars (a project of Adult Role Models in Science (ARMS)), a program that pairs scientists with elementary school teachers to enhance science in the elementary school classroom.